python/devguide/documentation/style-guide.rst

 Many types have descriptive names which may or may not exactly match their type name.
-For example, "context variables" describes ``contextvars.ContextVar``, and both "dict" and "dictonary" are used to describe ``dict``.
+For example, "context variables" describes ``contextvars.ContextVar``, and both "dict" and "dictionary" are used to describe ``dict``.
 Once it is clear that the text refers to a specific type, use the naming which suits the context: in the case of ``dict``, any of "dict", "dictionary", or "``:class:`dict```" may be best.